 Once the authors have responded satisfactorily to the comments (ie, by making the amendments in the review as well as preparing a cover letter to the Contact Editor with point-to-point replies), the review is put through final editing (all CHBG Editors and CHBG Consumers evaluate the review) before being published in The CHBG Module of the Cochrane Database of Systematic Reviews of The Cochrane Library.
 CHBG Consumer peer reviewers evaluate and comment on the review.
 Occasionally, peer reviewers and/or editors consider a review to be of inadequate quality and decide that it should not be published in its present form.
 Authors will be informed as to why this is the case, and remedial action suggested.

 The CHBG operates open, signed peer reviewing meaning that once we receive comments from peer reviewers on a systematic review, we circulate the comments without hiding the names of the peer reviewers to the authors.
-In the case when the peer reviewers are interested in each others' comments, we also circulate the comments amongst the peer reviewers themselves.
+In the case when the peer reviewers are interested in each others' comments, we may also send the comments to the peer reviewers.
 Furthermore, peer reviewers and The CHBG Editorial Team are both responsible for ensuring a fair peer reviewing process.
 That is why we request peer reviewers to state in writing whether they have any conflicts of interest when peer reviewing the protocol or the systematic review.
 The view that we share is 'declaring more is better than declaring less'.

 In each issue of The Cochrane Library, in the Acknowledgement section of the protocol or the review, we acknowledge the people who have peer reviewed the protocol or the review.
 The Contact Editor who had been assigned to the protocol or the review is also acknowledged.